If your business or non-profit organisation is based within Canary Islands, you can list it in the Business Directory free of chargeRead More...

 The following documents must be presented:

-- Residency certificate or passport
+- Residency certificate or passport with one photocopy

 If a person loses their job or ceases to work, they must notify the Tesorería General de la Seguridad Social immediately.
 The worker is liable for contributions until the agency is notified.